Distributed Framework Construction for Affine Formation Control: CONSTRUCTION OF AFFINE FRAMEWORKS IN 2D

 \textbf{Case (2): There are no vertices in $ \mathcal{N}_j^p \cap \mathcal{N}_k^p $ to guarantee positive $s_{ed}$ , but $ \mathcal{N}_j^p \cap \mathcal{N}_k^p \ne \emptyset$.}

-In this case, there are no suitable vertices to ensure that the positive scaling parameter $s_{ed} $ is available.
-To complete our edge deletion algorithm, we can eliminate specific edges by adding a new relay vertex.
-The following assumption describes the criteria for selecting the relay vertices.
+In this case, there are no suitable vertices to ensure the positive scaling parameter $s_{ed} $.
+To complete our edge deletion algorithm, we can eliminate specific edges by adding a new temporary vertex.
+The following assumption describes the criteria for selecting the temporary vertices.